billpg/HashBack/README.md

 ### Why BASE64 the JSON in the `Authorization` header?
 To ensure there's an unambiguous sequence of bytes to feed into the hash.
 By transferring the JSON block in an encoded set of bytes, the recipient can simply pass the decoded byte array into the PBKDF2 function as the password parameter.

-### How does this compare to "ACME"?
-(RFC 8555)
-(I am grateful to m'colleague Ollie Hayman for asking this question and bringing ACME to my attention.)

-ACME, the exchange that makes "Let's Encrypt" work, has a lot in common with HashBack, including the "call-me-back" verification step at the core of HashBack.
-(So much so, I really can't claim to have invented this exchange (any more) but I will claim to have independently discovered it.)

-HashBack is simpler than ACME because HashBack requires only two HTTPS transactions - the initial request and the verification request back.
-With ACME, there's an additional transaction needed first where the client initiates the ACME handshake and the server responds with a server challenge.
-HashBack, as it relies on TLS having been set up already - perhaps thanks to ACME - does not require this server challenge and so can go directly to the handshake.

-Nonetheless as I write this, I am investigating if the ACME verification step (including both HTTP and DNS methods) could be repurposed for HashBack authentication.
-If it could and without too much modification, this might become draft version 4.1 of HashBack.

 ### Shouldn't you have a server challenge like ACME?
 This is something I'd like an expert to confirm, but I don't think we need one.
 The request is sent over TLS, which prevents an attacker seeing the request itself and also replaying it.
 The `Host` header prevents "passing along" attacks as described above.